 The first step is to independently check if your employer is actually eligible.
 If you’re curious, ask in the comments below.
 Maybe we can crowd source it.

 Next, don’t pay extra towards your loans if they might be forgiven.
-Instead, open an account with Vanguard if you don’t need advice, or Wealthfront or Betterment if you do.
+Instead, open an account with Vanguard if you don’t need advice or Betterment if you do.
 Then, invest what you would’ve used to pay extra on your student debt.
-Finally, save as much as you can in your retirement plans.
+Finally, save as much as you can in your retirement plans (currently $19,000 maximum in 2019 for employer plans or $6,000 for Traditional IRAs).

 Make Sure Your Finances Can Withstand PSLF Going Away Just in Case

-Plan on PSLF, but prepare for its repeal just in case.
+Plan on PSLF, prepare for it’s repeal just in case.
 Anybody with PSLF in the promissory note will probably qualify.
 The chief threat to PSLF could actually be a means test imposed by the President or Congress.
-That’s already been proposed by President Obama.
+That’s already been proposed by President Obama, although it got shot down by members of his own party.

 The Republican Congress tried to repeal PSLF entirely, but only for new borrowers.
-I still think there’s an 80% to 90% chance current borrowers will get to take advantage of PSLF, so you shouldn’t be super worried about this.
+That means grandfathering for PSLF borrowers is very likely going to occur long term.
+I think there’s over a 90% chance current borrowers will get to take advantage of PSLF in its current form, so you shouldn’t be super worried about this.

 Want Help?
 Let’s Craft a Personalized Student Loan Strategy for You